AM207/ac297r/content/pages/policies.md

 ### General Policy

-At the beginning of the class, you will be given the URL of the course website.

 It is strongly recommended that you attend all the tutorials, as they will be fun.
 You will learn and work hands-on on advanced topics during the tutorials.
 Tutorial notes and notebooks will be posted online, but do not expect all the material talked about in class, as well as questions posed and their answers to be in these notes.
-We will demonstrate (and you will work hands-on) a lot of the methods with these examples during class.

 There will be a piazza page for all discussions and announcements.
 Participation in these discussions counts 8% towards your grade.
 The Piazza discussion will revolve around tutorial subjects and elements of your project.